 Died aged c.
 33

-Yemelyan Ivanovich Pugachev (Russian: Емелья́н Ива́нович Пугачёв) (c.
+Yemelyan Ivanovich Pugachev (Russian: Емелья́н Ива́нович Пугачёв; c.
 1742 – 21 January [O.S.
-January 10] 1775) was a pretender to the Russian throne who led a great Cossack insurrection during the reign of Catherine II.
-Alexander Pushkin wrote a notable history of the rebellion, The History of Pugachev, and he recounted some of the events in his novel The Captain's Daughter (1836).DbPedia
+10 January] 1775) was an ataman of the Yaik Cossacks who led a great popular insurrection during the reign of Catherine the Great.
+Pugachev claimed to be Catherine's late husband, Emperor Peter III.
+Alexander Pushkin wrote a notable history of the rebellion, The History of Pugachev, and recounted the events of the uprising in his novel The Captain's Daughter (1836).DbPedia

 Commemorated on 1 plaque